How Synergy contributes to the development of Integrated Research and Education Environments (Kompletta miljöer):

 The programme’s contribution to business sector development

 The project must be carried out at one of Sweden’s new universities.
 SEK 6–12 million can be applied for from the Knowledge Foundation, and the project can be carried out over three to four years.
 The business sector’s total commitments of in-kind contributions and/or direct funding must match at least the sum contributed by the Knowledge Foundation.
-The Knowledge Foundation requires that the university will also co-fund the Synergy project.

 Who can apply, and how it works